deepanshupal09/CantileverBackendAssignment/Documentation.md

             // Parsing logic
         except Exception as e:
             print(f"Parsing error: {e}")

+### Website Structure Changes
+Websites may modify their HTML structure, causing existing scrapers to fail in identifying and extracting data.
+This requires constant monitoring and adjustment of scraping logic to align with the updated structure.

+### Link Changes or Page Removal
+Job postings can change URLs, be removed, or redirected to a different page.
+Scrapers should handle 404 errors and redirects to ensure smooth operation and detect when a page is no longer available.

+### CAPTCHA or Bot Detection
+Some websites implement CAPTCHA challenges or other bot detection mechanisms to block automated scrapers.
+This may require additional steps, such as using CAPTCHA-solving services or rotating proxies to bypass these blocks.

+### Rate Limiting & Request Blocking
+Websites often block scrapers that make too many requests in a short period to prevent overload.
+To avoid detection, it's important to introduce delays between requests and possibly use techniques like rotating IP addresses or proxies.

 ## Schema/Model of the Scraped Data

-- The scraped job data is stored in a PostgreSQL database with the following schema:
+- The scraped job data is stored in a PostgreSQL database with the following updated schema:

     ```sh
     // filepath: src/jobs/jobs.entity.ts
-    import { Entity, Column, PrimaryColumn } from 'typeorm';
+    import { Entity, Column, PrimaryColumn, Unique } from 'typeorm';
+    import { Metadata } from './metadata.entity';

     @Entity('jobs')
+    @Unique(["apply_link"])
-    export class Job {
+    export class Job extends Metadata {
-      @PrimaryColumn()
+      @Column({nullable: false})
       apply_link: string;

       @Column({ nullable: true })